University of Peradeniya: Sports

 Sports activities are conducted by the Department of Physical Education.
 The University of Peradeniya has 30 athletics teams to date.
 Facilities include a well-equipped gymnasium, one of the largest multi-purpose outstation stadiums in Sri Lanka, a 50m swimming pool and separate stadiums for cricket, rugby, football, hockey, tennis, track and field, and elle.

 Residential facilities

 The University of Peradeniya is the only residential university in Sri Lanka.
-It provides residential facilities to most of its undergraduate students, all its academic staff members and guests.
+It provides residential facilities to most of its undergraduate students, its academic staff members and guests.
 Three guest houses — Gal Bangalawa, Upper Hantana Guest House and Lady Hill a tourist hotel – come under university administration.
 Residential halls for undergraduate students:

 International collaborations

 The university has developed international relationships since its earliest days.
 Student exchange programs (Erasmus and International Credit Mobility Programme with SLU, Sweden), collaborative research, split postgraduate programs, international seminars, conferences and short courses are being carried out with these global partners by the Directorate of Research and International Affairs.
 This was established as a separate institution in 2006.
 UoP has initiated cooperation programs with foreign governments and institutions.